EricWehrly/dice/docs/prompt_text.md

 Follow the prompts in sequence, using each layer as a building block for the next.

-#### Layer 1: Webpack Boilerplate
+#### Layer 1: Copilot Contribution Guidelines

 """
+Generate a `.github/copilot-instructions.md` file to serve as a guide for GitHub Copilot's contributions to this project.
+The file should:

+1. Include instructions to:

+   - Avoid generating code that duplicates existing functions or classes.
+   - Prioritize modularity and maintainability in all contributions.
+   - Follow established conventions in the codebase, such as naming patterns and file organization.

+2. Encourage:

+   - Writing accompanying tests for new features.
+   - Using existing utility functions and adhering to DRY (Don't Repeat Yourself) principles.

+3. Discourage:

+   - Use of anti-patterns such as magic numbers
+   - Overly complex or verbose implementations.

+The goal is to provide guardrails for Copilot to align its suggestions with the project's standards and practices.
+"""

+---

+#### Layer 2: Webpack Boilerplate

+"""
 You are tasked with generating the boilerplate setup for a TypeScript-based browser game using Webpack and Yarn.
 Your output must include the following files:

+1. **.gitignore**:

+   - Ignores node\_modules, build artifacts, and other common patterns.

-1. **package.json**:
+2. **package.json**:

    - Contains dependencies and scripts for development and building the project.

-2. **webpack.config.js**:
+3. **webpack.config.js**:

    - A minimal Webpack configuration to bundle TypeScript files and serve them locally.

-3. **tsconfig.json**:
+4. **tsconfig.json**:

    - Configures TypeScript for the project.

-4. **.gitignore**:

-   - Ignores node\_modules, build artifacts, and other common patterns.

-Additionally, create a CONTRIBUTING.md file that includes:

-    Guidelines for adding new features:
-        All new features must be accompanied by corresponding tests.
-        Follow the project's object-oriented structure, ensuring modularity.
-        Keep code performance-friendly for lower-tier hardware.

-    Notes for refactoring or updates:
-        Ensure existing tests pass before submitting changes.
-        For major updates, explain the rationale and impact in the pull request.

-    Guidance for AI tools:
-        Follow the layered prompts defined in the project documentation.
-        When generating new code, adhere to the existing architectural and naming conventions.
+Your task is to:

+- Use the latest stable versions for dependencies (LTS where available).
+- Ensure compatibility between Webpack and TypeScript.
+- Avoid generating an initial lock file (e.g., yarn.lock or package-lock.json).
+- Include npm scripts for `start` (local development server) and `build` (production build).
+- Prioritize straightforward, maintainable code that is unlikely to exhibit bugs.

+After the configuration files are generated, install `three.js` as the final step.
 Do not include any application logic yet.
-Ensure compatibility between Webpack and TypeScript.
-Avoid generating an initial lock file (e.g., yarn.lock or package-lock.json).
-Include npm scripts for start (local development server) and build (production build).
-Make it as simple and bulletproof as possible.
 """

 ---

-#### Layer 2: Core Systems
+#### Layer 3: Core Systems

 """
 You are tasked with implementing the core systems for the game.
 The requirements are: